dapperlabs/cryptokitties-bounty/README.md

 <b>The Scope for this bounty program:</b>
-This bounty program will run within the Rinkeby network from November 11th 5pm - November 15th 5pm.
+This bounty program will run within the Rinkeby network from <b>12:01am GMT November 16th - 11:59pm GMT November 20th, 2017</b>.
+All code important to this bounty program is publicly available within this repo
-All code important to this bounty program is publicly available within this repo Help us identify bugs, vulnerabilities, and exploits in the smart contract such as:
+Help us identify bugs, vulnerabilities, and exploits in the smart contract such as:
 Breaking the game (ex. auctioning doesn’t work, breeding doesn’t work,) Incorrect usage of the game